emb-riscv/specs-markdown/hart-control-block.md

 ## Exceptions vector table address (`excvta`)

-The address of the exceptions dispatch table.
-The table is an array of addresses (xlen size elements) pointing to exception handlers (C/C++ functions).
+An xlen-bits register that holds the address of the exceptions dispatch table.
+The table is an array of addresses
+(xlen size elements) pointing to exception handlers (C/C++ functions).

-The register is initialised with the value in the startup block.
+The register is initialised with the value fetched from the hart startup block.

-If not set (i.e. 0x0) and an interrupt occurs, an exception is triggered (TODO: what exception?).
+If not set (i.e. 0x0) and an exception occurs, the behaviour is undefined.

 ## Interrupts vector table address (`intvta`)

-The address of the interrupts dispatch table.
-The table is an array of addresses (xlen size elements) pointing to interrupt handlers (C/C++ functions).
+An xlen-bits register that holds the address of the interrupts dispatch table.
+The table is an array of addresses
+(xlen size elements) pointing to interrupt handlers (C/C++ functions).

 If not set (i.e. 0x0) and an interrupt occurs, an exception is